thycotic/ss-docs/secret-templates/secret-template-settings/field-slug-names/index.md

 # Field Slug Names

 A *field slug name* in SS is a unique human-readable identifier for a data field in a SS template.
-The field slug name is available for integrating third-party applications via API calls.
-Slug names are programmatically available for API calls but are not visible to users of the template (those creating secrets).
+The field slug name is available for integrating with third-party applications via API calls.
+Slug names are programmatically available for API calls but are not visible to users of the template (those creating secrets) but are display in the secret templates for references.

 >**Note:** If you are not planning to access SS with an API, slug field names are not for you—leave the suggested name as is.